LeoJimenezG/Basic_Calculator/README.md

 # Basic_Calculator
-This is one of my first projects.
+Basic calculator in Python using "tkinter".
-A basic calculator in Python using "tkinter".
+This was one of my first projects.